discordeno/template/README.md

 // Step 3: Remove these comments if you like.

 export const configs = {
   // Your bot token goes here.
+See the Website/Guide for more info.
   token: "",
   // The default prefix for your bot.
 Don't worry guilds can change this later.
   prefix: "!",